 Overall, we are here to help you raise charges for goods and services, manage customers and guide you through any processes.

 The following outlines what you have to do and how it all works:

-To raise an invoice thorough AR you need to fill out a Request for Tax Invoice Form and before you do it’s important you have the following information:
+To raise an invoice thorough AR you need to use the Customer Invoice Request Dashboard and have the following information available:

 - Description of goods and services being billed

 - The account details – account or fund code plus department and project ID showing where the revenue is to be allocated

 - Relevant customer contact information.

 To get your invoice and billing processes started the first step is to create a Customer Billing Request using the Customer Invoice Request Dashboard.
 When you get to the stage where you select your customer, and the customer doesn't exist, you have the option to request a new customer be created.
 You will need: